mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 The library of physical quantities and units library should work with any custom representation type.
 Those can be used to:

-- Improve safety (e.g., prevent overflows, restrict the range of accepted values, etc.),
+- improve safety (e.g., prevent overflows, restrict the range of accepted values, etc.),
 - provide additional information (e.g., not only a quantity value but also the uncertainty of the measurement), and
 - enable linear algebra usage.